mwvgroup/Surface-Brightness/Photometry/README_Photometry.md

 ####Code Use:

-Before using the code it is necessary to set the value of certain parameters.
+Before using the code, it is necessary to set the value of certain parameters.
 For convenience these are located at the beginning of the script and notated in the comments.
 These parameters include the following:

 * region_file: The file path of a .reg file containing the names, locations, and redshifts for each supernova of interest.

-* output_file: The file path were the generated table should be written to.
+* output_file: The file path where the generated table should be written to.
 This path should end with the extension '.csv'.

-* fits_directory: The directory contain the .fits files you want to calculate surface brightness from.
+* fits_directory: The directory containing the .fits files you want to calculate surface brightness from.
 The script will automatically search through all sub directories as well.
-To change this behavior alter the code following the comment "#We create a list of .fits files to perform photometry on"
+To change this behavior, alter the code following the comment "#We create a list of .fits files to perform photometry on"

-* file_key: A string which can be used to identify which files in fits_directory you want to perfomr photometry on.
-Files without file_key in their name will not be analyzed.
-Setting this equal to '' will include all files, but will produce an error should the script try to referance a check file.
+* file_key: A string which can be used to identify which files in fits_directory you want to perform photometry on.
+Files without file key in their name will not be analyzed.
+Setting this equal to '' will include all files, but will produce an error should the script try to reference a check file.

 * check_file_key: When the script needs to perform photometry on a check file, it will use the file path of the primary .fits file, but replace file_key with the string check_file_key

 * flux_conv: A conversion factor from pixel count to flux.
 This value is given [here] (http://asd.gsfc.nasa.gov/archive/galex/FAQ/counts_background.html).